Fantastic wines, au courant cuisine, sticker-price delight in Mendocino County.

 Philo Apple Farm

 Continue the apple theme 1.5 miles east at the next stop, the self-service stand at the Philo Apple Farm.
 Look for apples and pears in season (fall) and apple products the rest of the year, along with jams, jellies, chutney, and vinegar.
 The farm’s owners, who also operate the delightful Farmhouse Mercantile shop in downtown Boonville, have four lodgings, three of them cottages, for overnight stays.

-The days and hours of the tasting rooms at The Madrones complex vary, but one or more will likely be open whatever day you visit.
-Drew Family Cellars has an outsize reputation for its coastal Pinot Noir and Syrah, some from Valenti Ranch Vineyard, which the winery farms.
-The well-respected, Napa Valley-based Long Meadow Ranch serves Chardonnays and Pinot Noirs from its Anderson Valley estate.
+The well-respected Napa Valley-based Long Meadow Ranch serves Chardonnays and Pinot Noirs from its Anderson Valley estate in a tasting space at The Madrones.
 Also worth checking out are the well-curated Sun & Cricket Curiosity Shoppe and Art Deco–style The Bohemian Chemist, “an herbal apothecary with an emphasis on locally sourced and sun-grown cannabis.”

 Backtrack 1.5 miles west from The Madrones to this winery whose “Too Tense?
 Toulouse” sign near the entrance encourages all guests to kick back and relax.
 In addition to the expected Pinot Noir, Toulouse Vineyards also makes Gewürztraminer and Riesling whites (plus a rosé).
 Other reds include Petite Sirah, made in a smooth, almost Pinot Noir–like style.
 The wines are good, the staffers are cool, and the views west to the ocean are often sublime.

 Dine Upscale or Down